ArticySoftware/Articy3ImporterForUnreal/README.md

 If you want to learn more about the flow player and its events you can read the [unity documentation](https://www.articy.com/articy-importer/unity/html/howto_flowplayer.htm) as both implementations are based on the same principles.

 ## Articy Global Variables Debugger
-The Global Variables debugger can be accessed in the toolbar.
+The Global Variables debugger can be accessed in the Settings menu on the right hand side of the level editor.
 It shows all global variables while the game is running and lets you search by namespace or variable namewhich makes it easy to follow what is happening inside the game and to debug problems in relation to global variables.
 Furthermore, you can also change the global variables while the game is running, and your game code that listens to variable changes is going to get triggered.
 This is useful to replicate specific conditions without needing to go through all steps manually.
 For example, if your global variables control your quest states, checking a "quest accepted" global variable in the debugger will make your quest system initiate a quest.